GBN Podcast: WVU beats Baylor - NewsBreak

 MORGANTOWN, W.Va. – The Big 12 Conference announced Sunday that West Virginia’s Week 8 contest at Texas Tech will be televised on FS1.
 WVU (3-3, 1-2 Big 12) will face the Red Raiders (3-3, 1-2 Big 12) in Lubbock, Texas, beginning at 3 p.m.
 ET.
 The Mountaineers are...

-Tony Mathis, Casey Legg earn Big 12 Player of the Week honors
+Jasir Cox scoop and score nominated for Big 12 Play of the Week

-MORGANTOWN, W.Va. – Two West Virginia football players have earned Big 12 Player of the Week honors from the conference following the Mountaineers’ thrilling 43-40 victory over Baylor Thursday night at Milan Puskar Stadium.
-Redshirt sophomore running back Tony Mathis Jr. has been named Co-Offensive Player of the...
+MORGANTOWN, W.Va. – West Virginia returned to the win column Thursday night, and another West Virginia player has been nominated for the Big 12 Conference’s Smokin’ Play of the Week.
+Jasir Cox’s game-tying 65-yard scoop-and-score fumble recovery for a touchdown has been nominated as one of the...

 Mountaineers convincingly win West Virginia State Games